Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 It’s used by activists, journalists, privacy advocates, and secret government spies as a means of evading prying eyes.

-In addition, Tor masks a user’s IP & location, and usage by directing Internet traffic through a free, worldwide, overlay network consisting of more than seven thousand relays.
+In addition, Tor masks a user’s IP address, location, and usage by directing Internet traffic through a free, worldwide, overlay network consisting of more than seven thousand relays.

 Moreover, Tor supports .onion sites that cannot be accessed by standard web browsers.